The start of a happy marriage

 It wasn’t until 1921 that Alice and her mother were reunited with Charles Edward, who had been deposed from the Ducal throne.
 On the second visit in 1922, Helena died suddenly of a heart attack.
 She was buried in Tyrol.
 Alice remained an admirer of her mother, “She triumphed over all this, because… she had a tremendous personality and was full of courage and intelligence.”3 Later that year, Alice and Alexander moved from Windsor Castle to Brantridge Park in Sussex.
 In 1923, Alexander’s appointment as Governor-General of South-Africa was announced.
 In early 1924, the family departed for South Africa.
 They were to spend seven years there, and Alice threw herself into her work.

 On 1 April 1928, Alice and Alexander were in Cape Town when they heard that their son had been involved in a car crash in France.
-He had been travelling with two friends, one of which had died in hospital.
+He had been travelling with two friends, one of whom had died in hospital.
 Rupert did not seem seriously injured, and Alice decided to remain in Cape Town while receiving daily updates.
 He seemed to be doing better but died after he had begun bleeding again.
 He died at 3 o’clock in the morning of 15 April.
 Even if Alice had set sail immediately after the accident, she would not have been in time.
 Alice described Rupert’s death as “the greatest tragedy of our lives.”4 He was buried in St George’s Chapel while his parents attended a service in Cape Town Cathedral.
 In early 1931, the family left South Africa and Alexander’s post as Governor-General.

 In October 1931, Alice’s daughter May married Captain Henry Abel Smith, with the future Queen Elizabeth II as one of her bridesmaids.
 Alice’s first grandchild was born on 28 July 1932 and would be followed by two more.
-In 1936, King George V died and was succeeded by his eldest son who became King Edward VIII.
+In 1936, King George V died and was succeeded by his eldest son, who became King Edward VIII.
 Her brother Charles Edward, who had joined the Nazi party in 1935, had high hopes for the new King.
 He was in England during this time, and he would send a report to Hitler of his findings of the new King’s thoughts on an Anglo-German alliance.
 The new King would be gone by the end of the year, to marry Wallis Simpson, and he was replaced by his younger brother, who became King George VI.
 Alice once again attended a coronation.

 In 1940, Alexander was once again appointed Governor-General of Canada.
 He was appointed for two years but ended up staying for six years.
 The Second World War began just as they were leaving.
 Alice was once again brilliant in her role.
 “Government House has rarely had a chatelaine with her perception, imagination, and capacity for friendship – and a trait no less endearing: frankness and candour.”5 In Canada they were joined by May and her children but also by Princess Juliana and her two daughters who were exiled from the Netherlands.
 The end of the Second World War also saw Alice and Alexander leave Canada.
 Their tenure ended in 1946.
 They returned to war-stricken England.